• Latest

 5. Never Apologize for Leaving a Toxic Relationship

-It’s never easy to leave a relationship, even if it’s an unhealthy relationship.
+It’s never easy to leave a relationship, even if it’s unhealthy.
 And when that relationship is with someone toxic, it can be even more challenging.
 You may feel guilty for leaving or like you’re betraying them.
 But the truth is, you’re not.
 You’re doing what’s best for yourself, and you shouldn’t have to apologize for that.

-There’s nothing wrong with wanting to be in a healthy, happy relationship.
-If your partner isn’t willing or able to give you that, then it’s time to walk away.
+There’s nothing wrong with wanting a healthy, happy relationship.
+If your partner isn’t willing or able to give you that, it’s time to walk away.
 It doesn’t matter how long you’ve been together or how much history you have.
-What matters is your present and future and deciding to put yourself first.
+Your present and future matter, and deciding to put yourself first.

 So if you’re considering leaving a toxic relationship, don’t let guilt hold you back.